golden-layout/golden-layout/README.md

     }
 ```

-Alternatively, `component.element` could be used as the top most HTML element in the component.
+Alternatively, `container.element` could be used as the top most HTML element in the component.
 Example code for this could look like:

 ```
     this._goldenLayout = new GoldenLayout(goldenLayoutHostElement);

     this._goldenLayout.getComponentEvent = (container, itemConfig) => {
-        const component = this.createFrameworkComponent(itemConfig, component.element);
+        const component = this.createFrameworkComponent(itemConfig, container.element);
         this._containerMap.set(container, component);
     }